kidthales/BFRPG-Bestiary/README.md

 Project to provide Basic Fantasy RPG monsters in a machine-consumable format.

 Please note that the repository at https://github.com/Solomoriah/BFRPG-Bestiary is the canonical, official version of this package.
+Also note, this package contains a mix of materials having different licenses.
+The converter.py file is distributed under a BSD 2 Clause license; all textual materials containing game rules materials are under Creative Commons Attribution-ShareAlike 4.0.

 At the moment, the original data is being organized in files named **Monster-Data-\*.txt**; the format of those files is based roughly on data